j-rob16/KitchenTimer-v2/README.md

 <p>A Kitchen Display designed to be used in commercial kitchens to track food orders. </p>
 <p>The application consists of a single page with 3 distinct sections</p>
+* An Order Form.
+Place an order to the kitchen from the options that are available.
+* Orders Table.
+View the Pending Orders in the Kitchen.
+Track the orders have been open for and close them when completed.
+* Performance Tracking.
+View how many orders have been completed & the average order time of all the orders placed to the kitchen.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>